thedinosoar/godot-iframe-test/README.md

     ```

 4. Copy your exported Godot HTML5 files or directly export them into the public folder of the godot-server directory.
+    Ensure the name of the exported html file is `iframe-test.html`

 ### Running the Development Server